LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 - **Purchase SMS**: "Thanks for registering!
 View your upcoming events at "
 - **24-Hour Reminder Email Body**: "Heads-up!
 Your event is just 1 day away!
 Below are the details."
 - **2-Hour Reminder Email Body**: "Your event is only 2 hours away!
 Below are the details."
+- **Cancellation Requested Email Body**: "We're sorry you can't make it!
+Your attendance has been cancelled.
+Be sure to check out our other upcoming events here.
+See you next time!"
 - **Admin Notifications**: internal alerts are sent when events sell out.
 - **Host and Volunteer Reminders**: internal messages mirror attendee reminders at 24 and 2 hours before the event.